Lake Charles, Louisiana: Crime

-In 2018, the violent crime rate in the Lake Charles area was of the highest in the United States, across communities of all sizes (both large and small).
+In 2018, the violent crime rate in the Lake Charles area was one of the highest in the United States, across communities of all sizes.
 Violent offenses tracked include rape, murder and non-negligent manslaughter, armed robbery, and aggravated assault, including assault with a deadly weapon.
-Lake Charles is safer than 13% of cities in the United States.
-For every 100,000 people, 13.11 daily crimes occur in Lake Charles.
-Year over year, crime in Lake Charles has decreased by 25%.
+Lake Charles was then safer than 13% of cities in the United States.
+For every 100,000 people, 13.11 daily crimes occurred in Lake Charles.

 Economy

-The top employer, the Calcasieu Parish School System, employs approximately 5,000 workers.
+The top employer, the Calcasieu Parish School System, employs around 5,000 workers.
 The second-largest employer is L'Auberge Casino Resort, which has 2,400 workers.

 Industry and manufacturing

 Several petrochemical plants and an oil refinery are located nearby along the Calcasieu Ship Channel.
 Turner Industries, Westlake Chemical Corporation, and Citgo each employ over a thousand people.
 The Trunkline LNG terminal, immediately southwest of Lake Charles, is one of the United States' few liquified natural gas terminals.
-It has facilities for LNG receipt, storage, and re-gasification.
+It has facilities for LNG receipt, storage, and regasification.
 Other industrial companies include PPG Industries, Phillips 66, Sasol, and W. R. Grace.
 Local industry also includes a number of manufacturing companies.
 Chennault International Airport hosts AAR Corp, which services airplanes, and a Northrop Grumman facility.
-The Shaw Group has a manufacturing facility which manufactures and exports parts for nuclear power plants.
+The Shaw Group has a manufacturing facility, which manufactures and exports parts for nuclear power plants.

 Commerce and retail

-With small businesses, big box stores, and a regional mall, Lake Charles serves as the shopping and retail hub of the five-parish area.
-Prien Lake Mall, which serves nearly 300,000 people is anchored by three department stores: Dillard's, Kohl's, and JCPenney.
-It has over 80 retail options.
-Retailers include Talbots, Gap, Aéropostale, Bath & Body Works, Ulta Beauty, Express, American Eagle, Buckle, Spencer's, and Hollister.
+With small businesses, big-box stores, and a regional mall, Lake Charles serves as the shopping and retail hub of the five-parish area.
+Prien Lake Mall, which serves nearly 300,000 people, is anchored by three department stores.
 The Lake Charles Power Center is a shopping area that has 1000000 sqft of shopping space.
 The Cottage Shop District supports approximately a dozen small businesses.
-L'Auberge du Lac Casino Resort offers upscale clothing boutiques.

 Casinos

 Lake Charles has Louisiana's biggest casino market.
 The L'Auberge du Lac Casino Resort is a 242 acre, 26-story hotel in Lake Charles.
 It has nearly 1000 guest rooms, a casino, golf course, spa, and meeting center.
 A second casino, the Golden Nugget Lake Charles, opened in 2014 next to L'Auberge du Lac.
-The 18-story casino resort hotel has more than 740 guest rooms, a casino, golf course, meeting space, retail corridor and a private beach and marina.
+The 18-story casino resort hotel has more than 740 guest rooms, a casino, golf course, meeting space, and retail corridor, and a private beach and marina.